cristianeams/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 for purposes of learning Rails by example.
+Users can create an account, login and buy items.
+Users should receive an email confirmation with their order #.
+Logged in users can add reviews and ratings to products.

 ## Setup

 1. Fork & Clone
 2. Run `bundle install` to install dependencies
-3. Create `config/database.yml` by copying `config/database.example.yml`
-4. Create `config/secrets.yml` by copying `config/secrets.example.yml`
-5. Run `bin/rake db:reset` to create, load and seed db
-6. Create .env file based on .env.example
-7. Sign up for a Stripe account
+3. Sign up for a Stripe account
-8. Put Stripe (test) keys into appropriate .env vars
+4. Put Stripe (test) keys into appropriate .env vars
-9. Run `bin/rails s -b 0.0.0.0` to start the server
+5. Run `bin/rails s -b 0.0.0.0` to start the server

 ## Stripe Testing